zeusdeux/echo-server/README.md

 An echo http and ws server using nginx for SSL termination in prod deployed using docker.

+Run for yourself `docker pull zeusdeux/echo-server && docker run -it -p 8585:8585 zeusdeux/echo-server`
+or try it at [https://echo.mudit.xyz](https://echo.mudit.xyz).

 ## Motivation

 I made this project only to play with docker and deploying a docker service behind nginx and using nginx for ssl termination.